janeon/automatedLabHelper/README.md

 ### TODO:
 - Write gitignore for virtual environment
+- Turns out lab computers do not current have pip3 installed, hence we will need to adapt post processing for the version of pylint for python2
 - Debug in return not caught
 - Possible database setup if going down the route of a more interactive website https://firebase.google.com/docs/web/setup

 ### DONE:
 - Written a custom checker
 - Figure out how to package pylint in environments

 Code types: